 What went wrong, Hogan?
 What went wrong?

-Still, like the true G that he is, Hulk Hogan raised Rob Ford’s arm in victory and called him the “#1 Hulkamaniac” for the crowd in the way that I must imagine he would tell a 7-year old requesting an autograph that he is the #1 Hulkamaniac.
+Still, like the true G that he is, Hulk Hogan raised Rob Ford’s arm in victory and called him the “#1 Hulkamaniac” for the crowd in the way that I must imagine he would tell a seven-year-old requesting an autograph that he is the number-one Hulkamaniac.
 Rob Ford, apparently not privy to the subtleties of being patronized to, appeared to be extraordinarily happy.

 After another handshake and posing session for the swarm of cameras circling the most incredible athletic competition to ever occur on planet Earth, Robbie and Hulk began to wind down and exhale.
 Unfortunately, Doug Ford didn’t rush out with a plastic tub of Gatorade to soak Robbie.
 I assume this is so they could retrieve the damage deposit on the conference room, but I think it would have been worth it.

 Interestingly enough, and this is true, I overheard a rumor in the lobby of the hotel that Doug was originally planning to come out and give Hulk a sleeper hold to disrupt the match, and swing the competition in Robbie’s favor.
 But apparently, Hulk declined because he's recovering from back surgery.
 I’m somewhat disappointed they didn’t run with this angle, but it’s nice to see the mayor win fair and square anyhow.

 After all the postcompetition hullabaloo, Robbie and Hulk went their separate ways, likely never to speak again.

 Here’s a shot of Rob Ford exiting the arena, presumably to go count Hulk Hogan’s money for letting him live out his wrestling fantasy in front of Toronto’s entire media circuit—before preparing to nap for the rest of the day.
 Job well done, Robbie.
 Thank you for your civil service.

 More about Robbie: